RossBoylan/mccli/README.md

 ## Getting Started

+### TESTING!
+This code is under development, may not work properly, and might seize your firstborn.

+This code is the `repeatable` branch of RossBoylan/mccli on github.com.
+Despite that, it is still identified as "@ecfairle/mccli", and because of that the conventional installation with npm install may not work, especially if you have already installed the earlier version.

+I recommend putting a copy of this package on your local hard drive, e.g., `Documents\mccli`.
+You can clone it from github and switch to the `repeatable` branch, or get it from an archive file.

+To ensure setup, you should
+`npm install -g colors fs fs-extra inquirer path progress shelljs single-line-log yargs` if you are on a new machine.
+If you have a previous `mccli` installation they should all be present.

+Then do
+`py -m pip install numpy matplotlib randomgen`
+If you already had an install,
+`py -m pip install randomgen`
+should suffice.

+Then, assuming you have this package in `Documents\mccli`, model file in `Documents\mymodel`, and you are in the latter directory, type
+`node ..\mccli\bin\mc init`
+to set it up and
+`node ..\mccli\bin\mc run <nsims> <first index> <seed>` e.g., `node ..\mccli\bin\mc run 5 0 8093218` to run 5 simulations starting at 0.
+Index 0 is special because it uses the original parameters.

+`node ..\mccli\bin\mc --help` for more information, and `node ..\mccli\bin\mc run --help` for even more information on the `run` command.

+If you're curious, the reason for using `node <path to main file>` instead of just `mc` is that `mc` only works because it was registered as a global shortcut by `npm install`, which these instructions deliberately avoid using.
+To be sure of getting the right version we invoke `node` directly and give it the location of the file to execute.

+The regular instructions appear below here.

 ### Installation
 1. If it is not installed, download and install [Node.js](https://nodejs.org/) (known to  work with v6.5, but try the latest stable release)
 2. If it is not installed, download and install [Python](https://www.python.org/downloads/) (known to work with v3.5.2, but try the the latest stable version)